The Ultimate Guide on how to Choose the Right Ceiling Fan

 TIP: If you have ceilings taller than 12 ft, consider hard-wiring your fans or choosing fans that have the receivers around the fan motor (DC fans are a good example of this).
 This way, when you have to replace the receiver, you will not have to find an electrician with "special equipment" to replace receivers high against the ceiling, which usually adds installation or repairing costs.

-• The less number of blades #1 contributor isn't increased airflow, it is the way the fan looks - try not too focus on airflow output
+• The less number of blades isn't the #1 contributor to increased airflow, it is the way the fan looks - try not to focus on airflow output.

-• Rounder, tropical blades on ceiling fans tend to push air sideways instead of downward, causing less air to be felt - most of the time we recommend that you stay away from these type of fan blades if air movement is a priority
+• Rounder, tropical blades on ceiling fans tend to push air sideways instead of downward, causing less air to be felt - most of the time we recommend that you stay away from these types of fan blades if air movement is a priority.